-Determine if the building is connected to any historically significant individuals.
-If such associations exist, provide a detailed biography of those individuals, outlining their major accomplishments and contributions.
+Provide a detailed biography of any historically significant people associated with the site.
+Outline their major accomplishments and contributions.
 This could include their role in local, state, national, or world history, their influence on the community or industry, or any notable achievements during their residency in the building.
-Emphasize how their association with the property adds to its historic significance, considering whether their actions had a lasting impact on the area or contributed to broader historical movements.
+Emphasize how their association with the property adds to its historic significance.
+Consider whether their actions had a lasting impact on the area or contributed to broader historic movements.